swanchain/go-swan-sdk/doc/api.md

 | Vcpu            | `string` | Number of virtual CPUs required.             |

 ## Space
+The `Space` struct represents a space entity that includes information about its active order, name, and universally unique identifier (UUID).

 | Field Name  | Type                         | Description                                                                |
 | ----------- | ---------------------------- | -------------------------------------------------------------------------- |